UniLogin/UniLogin/docs/source/overview.rst

 There are four key actors in the process:

 - **Old device** or an application that is already authorized.
-Authorized means there is a public and private key pair, where the private key is stored on the device and public key is in the wallet smart contract on the blockchain.
+Authorized means that there exists a public-private key pair, where the private key is kept on the device and the public key is stored in the wallet smart contract on the blockchain.
 - **New device** (or a new application) that we want to authorize to use the wallet smart contract.
-To do that we need to generate **new key pair** (a new public key and private key) and add the new public key to the wallet contract as a management or action key.
-Adding key is creating a meta-transaction signed by the old device (old private key) and sending to the relayer.
+To do that we need to generate a **new public-private key pair** and add the new public key to the wallet contract as a management or action key.
+The public key is added by creating a meta-transaction signed by the old device (old private key) and sending it to the relayer.
 - **Relayer** - relays meta-transaction sent from an old device to the blockchain
 - **Smart Contract Wallet** - a smart contract that stores keys and executes meta-transactions.